Host and Presenter: Mary Alice Mastrovito

 Participants will experience a slow, mindful walk through the forest while being guided to a full sensory experience.
 Participants will be invited into both a personal, reflective experience and an opportunity to share their observations with their fellow walkers.

 The program will be a 2 1/2 hour guided walk with a certified guide of Forest Bathing.
 We will cover under a mile over easy terrain with frequent stops.
 This walk will be suitable for most ability levels.
-We will begin and end in the parking lot at the Wilson Mills Trailhead in North Chagrin Reservation.

-About the Instructor: Mary Alice Mastrovito
+About the instructor: Mary Alice Mastrovito

 Mary Alice’s professional life began in the fields of music and teaching before moving on to careers in horticulture, including my own garden design and maintenance business.
 Through it all was an interest in healing in the broadest sense and a deepening personal spirituality.